GDistel/small_blog/README.md

 # Smallblog

+Improvements to be made:
+- implement slugs
+- more precise form validation
+- linting
-Improvements: implement slugs, pagination, more precise form validation, linting, better tests
+- more and better tests
+- WYSIWYG editor
+- Authentication

 # How to start the app